Family Says Moon Township Care Facility Is Quarantining Residents For Far Too Long

 Welch added that he worries about his grandmother’s state of mind.
 She suffers from early-onset dementia, and Welch will be staying with her until the quarantine is over.

 “I’m allowed to go to a restaurant.
 Why are they aren’t allowed to go to the dining hall?”
-Welch said.MORE NEWS: U.S. News And World Report: 2 Pittsburgh Universities Among 100 Best Colleges
+Welch said.MORE NEWS: City Planning Commission Approves Pitt's Plan To Demolish Croatian Fraternal Union

 The company said Allegheny Health Network will be at the facility on Wednesday to do additional testing.